TwelveIterationMods/Kuma/README.md

 # Kuma

 Minecraft Mod.
-Universal Key Modifier API for Fabric, NeoForge and Forge.
+Universal Key Modifier API for Fabric and Forge.

 `kuma-api` is a library mod intended to be included in existing mods, providing an easy API layer for compatible key mappings with multi-loader, context and (multi-) modifier support.